ippontech/blog-usa/posts/go-cli-from-scratch.md

 $ git init
 ```

-Go has its own way to manage dependencies by using a `go.mod` file, you can easily enable this on a new project by running:
+Go has its own way to manage dependencies by using a `go.mod` file.
+You can easily enable this on a new project by running:

 ```shell
 $ go mod init github.com/USERNAME/gupi